microchip-pic-avr-examples/pic18f16q41-pwm-led-current-regulator/README.md

 Due to the MOSFET acting as voltage controlled current sink, there is some short circuit protection built into the circuit.
 However, it is not recommended to depend on this circuit as the only means of protection.
 Prolonged short circuits may cause heating.

 ## High Voltage Operation
 This code example can be run at voltages in excess of Vdd.
 Running at a higher voltage enables more LEDs to be strung together in series.
-However, some circuit modifications should be made to handle the higher voltages and power.
+However, some modifications to the circuit should be made to handle the higher voltages and power.

 **Important!** If an I/O associated with the PIC18F16Q41 exceeds Vdd or Vss, then the device will be permanently damaged.